ralphjsmit/filament/packages/forms/docs/20-code-editor.md

 title: Code editor
 ---
-import AutoScreenshot from "@components/AutoScreenshot.astro"
+import AutoScreenshot from "@components/AutoScreenshot.astro" import UtilityInjection from "@components/UtilityInjection.astro"

 ## Introduction

-The code editor component allows you to write code in a set of common programming languages: HTML, CSS, JavaScript, PHP and JSON.
+The code editor component allows you to write code in a set of common programming languages.
+By default, no language syntax highlighting is applied.

 ```php
 use Filament\Forms\Components\CodeEditor;